bSI-InfraRoom/IFC-Specification/IFC4x3/Properties/r/RainIntensity_1HJs_aZFnBKP1bnlrIzkxt/Documentation.md

-Maximum level of rain intensity that the equipment complies with
+Maximum level of rain intensity that the equipment can operate effectively in.